matters-in-media-art/mattersinmediaart.org/about.md

 <section id="about" class="section scrollspy" markdown="1">

 <span class="flow-text">
-Matters in Media Art is an information resource on the care of time-based media works of art.
+Matters in Media Art is an information resource on the care of media art.
 </span>

 ![](img/paik.jpg)